Ice Fishing in Northeastern PA: Top Places to Try This Winter

 Hawley, PA

-Lake Wallenpaupack in Hawley is one of NEPA’s largest ice fishing destinations, stretching across 5,700 acres.
+Lake Wallenpaupack in Hawley is one of NEPA’s largest ice fishing destinations, stretching across 5,700 acres in the Pocono Mountains.
 Anglers spread out on the frozen lake to target bass, walleye, perch, panfish, stocked trout and more.
 With multiple public access points, Lake Wallenpaupack makes planning a cold-weather fishing trip both easy and rewarding.
 Don’t forget to check out our complete Lake Wallenpaupack recreation guide.

 Learn More